 Kingaroy, South Burnett Area

-In 1995 The Kingaroy Apex Club erected the plaque and gateway to mark the start of the Kokoda Track and the Carroll Nature Reserve.
-This was to commemorate the 50th anniversary of victory in the Pacific in 1945 and to honour the people who gave their lives defending Australia in the Pacific Islands.
+In 1995 a plaque and gateway was erected in the Reserve to commemorate the 50th anniversary of victory in the Pacific in 1945 and to honour the people who gave their lives defending Australia in the Pacific Islands.

-Take time out to relax, enjoy the serenity of your surroundings and listen for the birds in the area.
-This track gives visitors the opportunity to stretch their legs after a long day of travelling.
-This conveniently located bird watching area will give sightings of Indian Koel, Dollar Bird, Rufous whistler, Rufous Fantail and Eastern Whipbird.
+Take time out to relax, walk the trail and enjoy the serenity of your surroundings.
+Listen and keep a look out for the area's many bird species - you may see the Indian Koel, Dollar Bird, Rufous whistler, Rufous Fantail and the Eastern Whipbird.